Fabio-Vasconcelos/EnergyMonitorEdison/README.md

 var settingsBackUp = '/node_app_slot/SettingsBackup.json';
 var settingsValues;

 //Sometimes when writing to the settings file it would go blank.
-These lines of code will catch an error if that happens and
+These lines of code will catch an error
-//load the original default values for the MainsVoltage (230V) and relayState (true) try {
+//if that happens and //load the original default values for the MainsVoltage (230V) and relayState (true) try {
     settingsValues = jsonfile.readFileSync(settingsJSON);
 }